PerMalmberg/Smooth/README.md

 * ESP-IDF v4.x
 * GCC 8

 Smooth is developed on a Linux machine so how well it compiles using the Windows toolset povided by Espressif is unknown.
+If you are working on Windows or you don't want to install the dependencies on your local machine you can use the docker images which are provided.

 ### Provided functionality